Kirby-Thompson distance for trisections of knotted surfaces: Surgery on spheres

 \section{Surgery on spheres}

+In this section, by way of establishing terminology we review the connected sum of manifolds, knots and bridge disks/spheres and establish lemmas that will be of importance later.
+The next section extends this to trisections.

 In general, if $X$ is a smooth $n$-manifold and $Y \subset X$ is a smooth submanifold diffeomorphic to the sphere $S^{n-1}$, we can perform surgery on $X$ along $Y$, by cutting $X$ open along $Y$ and patching in two copies of the $n$-ball $B^n$ via homeomorphisms from $\boundary B^n$ to the two copies of $Y$ in the boundary of the cut-open manifold.
-Several cases will be of particular interest.
-If $L$ is a properly embedded 1--manifold in a 3-manifold $M$ and if $P \subset M$ is a separating 2-sphere that is disjoint from $L$, then surgery along $P$ produces two 3-manifolds $M_1$ and $M_2$, obtained from $M$ by cutting open along $P$ and pasting two copies $B_1$ and $B_2$ of a 3-ball.
-If $P$ is disjoint from $L$, then $M_1$ and $M_2$ contain 1--manifolds $L_1 \subset M_1$ and $L_2 \subset M_2$ that are the union of components of $L$.
-If, on the other hand, $P$ intersects $L$ in exactly two points (i.e. a 0-sphere), then $M_1$ and $M_2$ again contain 1--manifolds $L_1$ and $L_2$, but in this case $L_1 \cup L_2$ is obtained from $L$ by cutting open $L$ along $P \cap L$ and pasting in two boundary-parallel intervals properly embedded in $B_1$ and $B_2$.
-Finally, if $\Sigma \subset M$ is a bridge surface for $L$ and if $P$ intersects $\Sigma$ in a simple closed curve $s$, then surgery along $P$ also produces surfaces $\Sigma_1 \subset M_1$ and $\Sigma_2 \subset M_2$ obtained by cutting open $\Sigma$ along $s$ and pasting disks properly embedded in $B_1$ and $B_2$.
+Several cases will be of particular interest: \begin{enumerate} \item If $L$ is a properly embedded 1--manifold in a 3-manifold $M$ and if $P \subset M$ is a separating 2-sphere that is disjoint from $L$, then surgery along $P$ produces two distinct 3-manifolds $M_1$ and $M_2$, obtained from $M$ by cutting open along $P$ and pasting two copies $B_1$ and $B_2$ of a 3-ball.
+The 3-manifolds $M_1$ and $M_2$ contain 1--manifolds $L_1 \subset M_1$ and $L_2 \subset M_2$ that are the (possibly empty) union of components of $L$. \item If $L$ is a properly embedded 1--manifold in a 3-manifold $M$ and if $P \subset M$ is a separating 2-sphere that intersects $L$ in exactly two points (i.e. a 0-sphere), then again we obtain distinct 3-manifolds $M_1$ and $M_2$ containing 1--manifolds $L_1$ and $L_2$.
+However, in this case $L_1 \cup L_2$ is obtained from $L$ by cutting open $L$ along $P \cap L$ and pasting in two boundary-parallel intervals properly embedded in $B_1$ and $B_2$. \item If $M= S^3$ or $D^2 \times I$ and $\Sigma \subset M$ is a bridge sphere or disc for a 1-manifold $L \subset M$ and if $P$ intersects $\Sigma$ in a simple closed curve $s$, then surgery along $P$ also produces surfaces $\Sigma_1 \subset M_1$ and $\Sigma_2 \subset M_2$ obtained by cutting open $\Sigma$ along $s$ and pasting disks properly embedded in $B_1$ and $B_2$.
 If $P$ intersects $L$ in two points, we choose those disks to intersect in a single point each of the boundary-parallel intervals in $B_1$ and $B_2$ that are glued to $L \setminus P$ to form $L_1$ and $L_2$.
-It is easy to check that the surfaces $\Sigma_1$ and $\Sigma_2$ are again bridge surfaces for $L_1$ and $L_2$.
-If $|P \cap L| = 0$, we say that $P$ is an \defn{unpunctured summing sphere}.
-If $|P \cap L| = 2$ we say that $P$ is a \defn{twice-punctured summing sphere}.
-See Figure \ref{L1andL2}.
-A summing sphere where the curve $s$ is essential in $\Sigma$ is called a \defn{reducing sphere}.
+It is easy to check that each of $\Sigma_1$ and $\Sigma_2$ is a bridge sphere or disk for $L_1$ and $L_2$.
+See Figure \ref{L1andL2}. \end{enumerate}